planetfederal/workshops/workshops/geogig/doc/source/gui/commit.rst

 Workflow changes
 ----------------

 With the GeoGig command line interface, the workflow was Import, Add, Commit.
-With the plugin, all these steps are compacted into a single automatic process.
+With the plugin, all these steps are compacted into a single process.

-When a change is made, the repository is updated, and you are prompted for a commit message, which is then added to the commit.
+When a change is made and ready to commit you can synchronize it with a repository.
+You will be prompted for a commit message, and a target repository to update.
 This is a big advantage of using the plugin over the command line interface, as it leads to fewer steps (and thus less room for error).
 Most importantly, there will never be a situation where there is a difference between what is displayed in QGIS and the current state of the repository.
 It is all handled for us.

 Making an attribute change
 --------------------------